Care & Maintenance of Timber Flooring

 • One of the benefits of a hardwood timber floor is that it can be refinished if it becomes excessively scratched or dented.
 Boral Timber recommends the use of a flooring professional proficient in sanding and finishing to complete this work.

 A hardwood timber floor will look better for longer if it is kept as clean as possible.
 To remove surface dirt and grit, regularly vacuum, with a soft bristle head or an electrostatic attachment, or sweep with an electrostatic mop.
 Keep door mats clean.

-For stubborn dirt, damp-mop the floor using a well rung mop.
-The use of a pH neutral floor cleaner can help remove stubborn dirt (use as per manufacturer's instructions).
+For stubborn dirt, damp-mop the floor using a well-run mop.
+The use of a pH-neutral floor cleaner can help remove stubborn dirt (use as per manufacturer's instructions).
 Never clean a floor with common household detergents, polishes, steel wool pads, wax or similar products.
-These products can be too abrasive and scratch the surface, or may make a floor dangerously slippery.
+These products can be too abrasive and scratch the surface or may make a floor dangerously slippery.

-Some products may leave a film of silicon or wax on the timber which may hamper recoating of your floor in the future.
+Some products may leave a film of silicon or wax on the timber which may hamper the recoating of your floor in the future.
 Never use Methylated Spirits or Kerosene, as any type of petroleum distillate will degrade the coating and irreversibly dull the floor.
-Only use a pH neutral floor cleaner as per manufacturer's instructions.
+Only use a pH-neutral floor cleaner as per the manufacturer's instructions.

 Steam mops are not recommended for cleaning timber floors.
-Steam (moisture) is forced into the joints of the timber and any small incisions, breaks or cracks on the timber floor surface resulting in unusual reactions in the timber such as cupping.
-The heat from the steam mop could also cause damaged to the coating on the floor.
+Steam (moisture) is forced into the joints of the timber and any small incisions, breaks or cracks on the timber floor surface result in unusual reactions in the timber such as cupping.
+The heat from the steam mop could also cause damage to the coating on the floor.